 - 1. Student obtains a Request for Assignment to NURS 495 application from the Ross and Carol Nese College of Nursing's (Nese CON) website - 2.
 Student confers with a faculty member about credits, placement, objectives, and evaluation. - 3.
-The sponsoring faculty member signs the request and forwards it to the Nese CON
+The sponsoring faculty member signs the request and forwards it to the Nese CON campus

-Commonwealth Campus Coordinator for Nursing Program/s if attending a Commonwealth campus, or the Nese CON's Associate Dean for Undergraduate Education for those at UP and HMC.
-The Nese CON Commonwealth Campus Coordinator or the Nese CON's Associate Dean signs the request and has the course added to the student's schedule.
+Director for Undergraduate Nursing Education if attending a Commonwealth campus, or the Associate Dean for Undergraduate Nursing Education for those at UP and HMC.
+The Nese CON Director or Associate Dean signs the request and has the course added to the student's schedule.